 - Nomenclature cards (ex. bird nomenclature cards)

-- Model or miniature objects (ex. flowers)
+- Miniature objects (ex. flowers)

-- Guide sheet or picture cards
+- Guide sheet/Fact sheet or picture cards

 My thematic storage for community helpers, Insects, Farm animals & reptiles.

-This are my storage boxes for geography, astronomy, dinosaurs and ocean animals.
+These are my storage boxes for geography, astronomy, dinosaurs and ocean animals.

 2. Choose tools and machines you trust and will last for many years.

 From my past blog, I posted about my daughter’s birthday gifts that are mostly Montessori inspired.
-Yesterday, I’m done laminating some three part cards for her Safariltd Toob sets.
+Yesterday, I’m done laminating some three-part cards for her Safariltd Toob sets.

 3. Use shelving system that fits your criteria and budget.